mdb/mdb.github.io/source/blog/2012-03-24-deploying-wordpress-to-pagodabox.html.markdown

 date: 2012/03/24
 tags: wordpress, cloud, pagodabox
 thumbnail: pagodabox_thumb.png
+teaser: A beginner's guide to deploying a Wordpress app to Pagodabox's cloud service.
 ---

 Services such as [Heroku](http://www.heroku.com/) provide cloud deployment options for Rails, Sinatra, Django, and Node.js applications, but what about Wordpress?
 Pagodabox seems promising.
 Here's how to set up a Wordpress Pagodabox deployment workflow.